fffixed/vue-bus/README.md

 The plugin realise [Non Parent-Child Communication](//vuejs.org/v2/guide/components.html#Non-Parent-Child-Communication).

 ## Installation
-Download and use with your build system, or simple include with a script tag after vue.js. :sparkles:
+Download and use with your build system, or simple include with a script tag. :sparkles:

 ## Usage
 direct way: